Apply for Housing

 Required Housing Policy & Exemptions

-Students who have less than 60 credit hours earned who choose to live off campus will be charged the lowest residence hall rate that HRL offers.
+Students who have not lived on campus for two years who choose to live off campus will be charged the lowest residence hall rate that HRL offers.

 New and transfer students are strongly encouraged to contact the Department of Housing & Residence Life prior to signing any off-campus lease to determine their eligibility to live off campus.